 To an extent, I know you do.

 In the end, more than anything else, we regret the small chances we didn’t take, the priceless relationships we were too busy to nurture, and the good decisions we waited too long to make.
 I learned this through extensive experience.
-Angel and I have spent the past decade coaching hundreds of students and clients from all over the world, and the same exact regrets relentlessly pop up in the personal stories people share with us.
-Below, we’re going to take a look at ten of these common regrets, and then cover some principles and strategies for avoiding and overcoming them.
+Angel and I have spent the past decade coaching hundreds of students, coaching clients, and live event attendees from all over the world, and the same exact regrets relentlessly pop up in the personal stories people share with us.
+Below, we’re going to take a look at ten of these common regrets, and then cover some principles and strategies for letting them go.

 - Not spending enough quality time with the right people. — At some point, you’ll just want to be around the few people who make you smile for all the right reasons.
 So today, spend more time with those who help you love yourself more—spend more time with those who make you feel good, and less time with those who you feel pressured to impress.
 Never be too busy to make room in your day for the ones who matter most.
 And remember that nothing you can give will ever be more appreciated than your sincere, focused attention—your full presence.
 Truly being with someone, and listening without a clock and without anticipation of the next event, is the ultimate compliment.